Succinylglutamate-semialdehyde dehydrogenase

-The 3 substrates of this enzyme are N-succinyl-L-glutamate 5-semialdehyde, NAD^{+}, and H_{2}O, whereas its 3 products are N-succinyl-L-glutamate, NADH, and H^{+}.
+The three substrates of this enzyme are N-succinyl-L-glutamic 5-semialdehyde, oxidised nicotinamide adenine dinucleotide (NAD^{+}), and water.
+Its products are N-succinyl-L-glutamic acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is N-succinyl-L-glutamate 5-semialdehyde:NAD+ oxidoreductase.
 Other names in common use include succinylglutamic semialdehyde dehydrogenase, N-succinylglutamate 5-semialdehyde dehydrogenase, SGSD, AruD, and AstD.
 This enzyme participates in arginine and proline metabolism.